|

 or molecules of gas inside the tube.

-When I cut the tube
+When I cut the tube open the getter tried to absorb the

-foundation.
 Then, just like that, the getter vanished and

 all was calm.
 The top of the glass bulb was now